AbderraoufBouarrata/PokePoke/README.md

 npm i dotenv
 npm i express
 npm i nodemon
-// or simply npm install
 ```
+or simply `npm install` and that will install all required packages in package.json
 right after that the front end packages but fird we chagne directory to front end like so `cd frontend` then:
 [tailwindcss instalation guide](https://tailwindcss.com/docs/guides/nextjs)